 Abnormalities in Ca2+ homeostasis in a human body may lead to soft tissue calcification commonly associated with diseases.
-However the origin and the mechanisms of such calcification remain unknown.
-Our hypothesis is that P. aeruginosa carbonic anhydrases (CA) may be involved in CaCO3 deposition.
+However, the origin and the mechanisms of such calcification remain unknown.
+Our hypothesis is that P. aeruginosa carbonic anhydrases (CA) are involved in CaCO3 deposition.
 CAs are zinc metalloenzymes catalyzing reversible hydration of CO2.
 Using transmission electron microscopy with X-Ray elemental analysis we detected the ability of P. aeruginosa to deposit extracellular Ca2+, which may trigger soft tissue calcification in a host and thus contribute to P. aeruginosa pathogenicity.
-We purified and characterized three β-carbonic anhydrases, two of which are induced by Ca2+ and play a major role in this deposition.
-Currently, the role of the CAs in Ca2+-induced virulence is tested.
-Further studies include structure-function analyses of the proteins, which may enable the development of at least one of these proteins into potential new antimicrobial target against this pathogen.
+We have characterized three β-carbonic anhydrases, two of which are induced by Ca2+ and play a major role in this deposition.
+Current studies focus on the role of the CAs in Ca2+-induced biofilm formation and virulence.
+Further studies include search for inhibitors of the CAs activities, which may lead to the development of new antimicrobial target against this pathogen.